Frank Salemme: Mob rivalry

-Sting operation
+Mob boss

 During the 1990s, at the urging of Frank Salemme, Jr., Frank, Sr. started extorting money from a film crew that wanted to avoid paying high salaries to union workers while filming in Boston and Providence, Rhode Island.
 As it turned out, the film crew was actually a Federal Bureau of Investigation (FBI) front.
 These events were highly fictionalized in the 2004 film The Last Shot.
 At the end of the operation, Frank, Sr. was arrested in Fort Lauderdale, Florida and charged with racketeering, crossing state lines for criminal activity, extortion, conspiracy, and loansharking.

-Government informant
+Salemme financed a deal to take over The Channel, a nightclub and music venue in the Fort Point neighborhood of South Boston, using club and restaurant owner Stephen "Stevie" DiSarro as a straw buyer.
+While the deal was pending, the club's owners, Harry and Pete Booras, allowed DiSarro to take over the running of the club as manager, with Frank Salemme Jr. as assistant manager in September 1990.
+After the sale was completed and the venue was reopened as strip club Soiree in early 1992, Salemme and DiSarro reneged on an agreement allowing the Booras brothers a minority stake in the business, instead giving the minority ownership interest to South Boston crime lords Whitey Bulger and Stephen Flemmi, who assisted in ensuring that the club received zoning, licensing and permitting from the local municipality.

+Downfall

 In April 1994, a joint task force of the Drug Enforcement Administration (DEA), the Massachusetts State Police, and the Boston Police Department launched an investigation into the gambling operations of the Winter Hill Gang.
 By the end of the year, the task force had amassed enough evidence to indict Salemme, Bulger and Flemmi on 35 counts of racketeering and extortion.
 On December 23, 1994, Bulger and Flemmi's former FBI handler, John Connolly, tipped off the gangsters about the impending indictments, prompting Salemme and Bulger to flee Boston.

 The task force planned to arrest Salemme, Bulger and Flemmi in a series of raids on January 5, 1995.
-Only Flemmi was taken into custody, however, as the two others had already absconded.
+Only Flemmi was taken into custody, however, as the other two had already absconded.
 Salemme and his common-law wife, Donna Wolf, fled to Florida, taking up residence in a West Palm Beach town house.
 Salemme initially remained elusive as a fugitive, even skipping the funeral of his namesake son, Francis "Frankie Boy" Salemme Jr, who died of AIDS-related leukemia on June 23, 1995.
 After he was profiled on America's Most Wanted, however, several sightings of Salemme were reported in South Florida.
 Just before midnight on August 11, 1995, Salemme was arrested in his pajamas by the FBI at his West Palm Beach home.
 He was subsequently extradited to Boston.